Draugr: Folklore

-Icelandic Sagas
+Icelandic sagas

-One of the best-known draugar is Glámr, who is defeated by the hero in Grettis saga.
+One of the best-known revenants in the sagas is Glámr, who is defeated by the hero in Grettis saga.
 After Glámr dies on Christmas Eve, "people became aware that Glámr was not resting in peace.
 He wrought such havoc that some people fainted at the sight of him, while others went out of their minds".
 After a battle, Grettir eventually gets Glámr on his back.
 Just before Grettir kills him, Glámr curses Grettir because "Glámr was endowed with more evil force than most other ghosts", and thus he was able to speak and leave Grettir with his curse after his death.
+(Note that the saga does not actually use the term draugr for Glámr, per above.)

 A somewhat ambivalent, alternative view of the draugr is presented by the example of Gunnar Hámundarson in Njáls saga: "It seemed as though the howe was agape, and that Gunnar had turned within the howe to look upwards at the moon.
 They thought that they saw four lights within the howe, but not a shadow to be seen.
 Then they saw that Gunnar was merry, with a joyful face."

 In the Eyrbyggja saga, a shepherd is assaulted by a blue-black draugr.
 The shepherd's neck is broken during the ensuing scuffle.
 The shepherd rises the next night as a draugr.